A Posteriori Error Estimate and Adaptivity for QM/MM Models of Crystalline Defects: Far-field predictors

-We present the setting of cracks by following \cite{2019-crackbif}, which stems from the limitation of the continuum elasticity approaches to static crack problems.
+We present the setting of crack by following \cite{2019-crackbif}, which stems from the limitation of the continuum elasticity approaches to static crack problems.
 Similar with the discussions of dislocations, we introduce the following CLE

 supplied with a suitable boundary condition coupling to the bulk \cite{freund1998dynamic}.
-It is well-known that near the crack tip, the gradients of solutions to \eqref{CLE_crack} exhibit a persistent $1/\sqrt{r}$ behaviour, where $r$ is the distance from the crack tip (cf. \cite{rice1968mathematical}).
+It is well-known that in the vicinity of the crack tip, the gradients of solutions to \eqref{CLE_crack} exhibit a persistent $1/\sqrt{r}$ behaviour, where $r$ is the distance from the crack tip (cf. \cite{rice1968mathematical}).